-(1) Competition in contracts for services: When a grantee expends more than \$5,000 of TIG funds on a single contract for goods provided or services to be performed by a third-party that is not otherwise subject to the LSC Property Acquisition and Management Manual, the grantee will: (a) solicit bids from a minimum of three providers; if it is necessary to award a contract on the basis of fewer than three responses or to purchase from a "Sole Source" due to technical or quality requirements, unique and specialized expertise, the lack of dependable vendors, or when there is an emergency, the reasons for this shall be documented; (b) maintain documentation for LSC review, including: the solicitation and receipt of bids or sole-source justification; the reason for selection of a contractor; senior management approval of contract selection and any sole source justification; the terms and conditions of the agreement; and all payments, adjustments and credits; (c) provide a copy of the contract to LSC with the payment request for the period in which the contract was executed; and (d) ensure the proper expenditure, accounting for, and audit of the contracted funds.

-- (2) Subgrants: All TIG funding is subject to 45 C.F.R.
-Parts 1610 and 1627 regarding restrictions on the use of LSC and non-LSC funds and subgrants, respectively.
+- (1) Competition in contracts for services: Consistent with your written procurement policy, you must obtain best value -the most advantageous balance of price, quality, and performance - and seek to minimize fraud, waste, and abuse, when purchasing TIG-funded products and services.
+Best value is typically achieved through transparent and objective competition.
+In addition to these requirements, when a grantee expends more than \$25,000 of TIG funds on a single contract for goods provided or services to be performed by a third-party, you must: a) Obtain LSC's prior approval as required by Part 1631 (your TIG award does not constitute prior approval of a particular purchase or vendor); b) maintain all purchase-related records for LSC's review, including: solicitation documents and resulting quotes or sole-source justification; vendor selection justification; management approval of sole-source or vendor selection justification; signed contracts or invoices; and all payments, adjustments, and credits; c) upload a copy of the resulting contract, if any, with your Milestone Report for the period during which the contract was signed.
+(LSC only verifies that your contract was signed; you must ensure that your purchase complies with your written procurement policy and LSC rules and regulations); and d) manage the engagement and ensure that TIG-funded vendors perform as contractually required (e.g., meet all milestones and deadlines, stay on budget/time; deliver satisfactory work products). - (2) Subgrants: All TIG funding is subject to 45 CFR Parts 1610 and 1627 regarding restrictions on the use of LSC and non-LSC funds and subgrants, respectively.
 Applicants should review LSC Program Letter 10-3 for a general explanation of these requirements to ensure compliance with these regulations.
-Applicants should be aware that LSC revised Parts 1610 and 1627, effective April 1, 2017 and that revised Part 1627 makes two material changes to the information presented in Program Letter 10-3: 1) TIG funding recipients must evaluate all proposed subawards of LSC funds against the criteria stated in section 1627.3; and 2) recipients must seek prior approval only of subgrants whose cost equals \$20,000 or more of LSC funds. - (3) Administrative plans: LSC requires administrative plans for grants where significant portions of the project management are contracted out to third parties.
+Applicants should be aware that LSC revised Part1627, effective April 1, 2017 and that revised Part makes two material changes to the information presented in Program Letter 10-3: 1) TIG funding recipients evaluate all proposed transfers of LSC funds against the criteria stated in section 1627.3; and 2) recipients must seek prior approval only of subgrants whose cost equals \$20,000 or more of LSC funds. - (3) Administrative plans: LSC requires administrative plans for grants where significant portions of the project management are contracted out to third parties.
 This might occur if the project proposes a technology-based project management contract or a project management contract with a significant partner, and is not intended to apply where the contracts are primarily for hardware, software, or technical development work.
 For any such grant, as identified by LSC staff, a milestone will be added to the first set of milestones requiring the grantee to work with LSC staff to submit and have approved by LSC an administrative plan that clearly outlines the grantee's duties and responsibilities for financial oversight and audits, project management, contract coordination, evaluation, and reporting.
 When the grantee is receiving part of the grant as a fee for this administration, the plan will detail who will exercise these duties for the grantee and how the fee was calculated.
 Applicants have the option to upload a draft administrative plan in the Appendices to the Project Narrative.